 Refer to the previously developed list and categorize the leadership traits as knowledge, skills, or attitudes.
 Looking at the data holistically, what does this tell you about where to focus your efforts?
 You may want to use Discussion Guide Planning Template B to further plan your improvement initiatives based on these three attributes.

 Extend and Apply

-The 21st Century School Administrator Skills Self-Assessment is an instrument that will assist you in determining your areas of skill strength.
+The Leadership Dimension Priority Ranking template will assist you in reflecting on your leadership team’s strengths and areas of growth.
 Research on executive development supports the idea that individuals improve by building on their skill strengths.
 Effective development is contingent on an accurate diagnosis.
 To build on your strengths and capacity as a leader, you must diagnose your strengths and establish your professional development needs.

-- To confirm or challenge your own perceptions, distribute the 21st Century School Administrator Skills Observer-Assessment to up to eight colleagues, peers, subordinates, and superordinates to gather perceptive data about your skill strengths from others.
-The combination of self and observer ratings can provide you with useful data to help you reflect on your leadership skills.
+- To confirm or challenge your own perceptions, distribute the Leadership Dimension Priority Ranking template and the “why” and “what” statements of the Building Ranks domains and dimensions to up to eight colleagues, peers, subordinates, and superiors to gather perceptive data about your skill strengths from others.
+Ask them to rank your leadership in priority order in both domains as you did in the above activity.
+The combination of ratings from yourself and others can provide you with useful data to help you reflect on your leadership skills.

 - Compile the data you received from the other observers with your self-assessment data.
 Think about those areas identified as strengths and decide how you might maximize those strengths to enhance the work happening at your school.
 Use Step 2 of the exercise, the Leadership Dimension/Priority Rationale template, to record your top three strengths.
 Once complete, use the same template to identify your top three areas of growth.
 Work through this sheet carefully, identifying the rationale.
 Wherever possible, include authentic evidence of how this will look at your school and in your practice.